artiomn/markdown_articles_tool/README.md

 # Internals

-Tools is a pipeline, which get Markdown form the source and process them, using blocks.
+Tools is a pipeline, which get Markdown form the source and process them, using blocks:

+- Source to download article.
+- `ImageDownloader` to download every image.
+  Inside may be used image deduplicators blocks applied to the image.
+- Transform article file, i.e. fix images URLs.
+- Format article to the specific format (Markdown, HTML, PDF, etc.), using selected formatters.

+`ArticleProcessor` clas is a strategy, applies blocks, based on the parameters (from the CLI, for example).